TheUpshot/4thdownbot-model/README.md

 data from the 2000-2014 NFL seasons.
 There is also a professional package that will provide weekly updates.
 Without the Armchair Analysis data, you will not be able to use much of this code.

-This code currently requires Python 2.7 and is not Python 3 compliant to my knowledge.
+This code currently requires Python 2.7 and is not Python 3 compliant to our knowledge.

+Questions about the Python code can be directed to [Trey Causey](mailto:trey@thespread.us).

 ## Python package requirements